DylanBoucher/Battleship/README.md

 Technologies used: Javascript, HTML, and CSS

 Getting Started: https://dylanboucher.github.io/Dylan-Boucher-Battleship/
+-Start by dragging the ships on Player 1's board, once they are all placed, place Player 2's ships.
+Press Start and have fun.

 Next Steps: A computer opponent, nicer looking ships, better overflow control.